jessicayung/machine-learning-nd/p5-capstone/report.md

 ## I.3 Metrics

 We will measure performance as the **root mean squared percentage error** (difference between the stock's actual and predicted Adjusted Close prices).

+Reasoning:
-This represents the error between the actual price and the predicted price.
+1. This represents the error between the actual price and the predicted price.

-Reasoning: We have to square it and then take the square root because if we don't square it, errors from overestimates and underestimates will cancel each other out.
+2. We have to square it and then take the square root because if we don't square it, errors from overestimates and underestimates will cancel each other out.

-We will also consider **the range of root mean squared percentage error** as a secondary metric - we want a model with lower error variance because a series of small good trades (gaining \$1 ten times) can be more than cancelled out by a single large-magnitude bad trade (losing \$50 once).
+We will also informally consider **the range of root mean squared percentage error** as a secondary metric - we want a model with lower error variance because a series of small good trades (gaining \$1 ten times) can be more than cancelled out by a single large-magnitude bad trade (losing \$50 once).

 We will not consider transaction costs (you have to pay every time you trade and that will reduce profits).